 The advice from a depression chat room is only meant to guide and educate.
 Any changes to treatments must be approved by a doctor first.
-It’s important to remember to never replace any advice from a doctor or therapist with the advice found in a chatroom.
-Most importantly, a chat room shouldn’t be the only source of support for someone dealing with depression.
+It can be crucial not to replace any advice from a doctor or therapist with the advice found in a chatroom.
+Most importantly, a chat room likely shouldn’t be the only source of support for someone coping with depression.

 You Don’t Know Who You’re Talking To

 Not everyone is who they say they are online, and depression chat lines are not immune to people with predatory habits.
 An individual may put on a supportive mask while not having the best intentions in these online chat rooms.
 Occasionally, those using depression chat rooms can fall victim to individuals who try to bully or harass users that may be vulnerable.
 Sexual predators or those with abusive tendencies might try to find someone to connect with who they perceive as being more vulnerable.

 Although chat rooms are generally places of encouragement and support, when enough people affected by the disorder interact, it can lead to more negativity.
 It can be vital to know when to step away from a chat room for depression.
 If the environment worsens symptoms or has any unwanted effect on a user’s mental health, it is probably time to log off or at least take a break.